osrf/gazebo_tutorials/static_map_plugin/tutorial.md

 [[file:files/static_map_plugin.jpg|600px]]

+In this example world, the plugin will generate a map model with a unique name and save the model SDF and image files in to a self-contained model folder with `map_` prefix in `<HOME>/.gazebo/models`.
+We are also telling the plugin that we don't want to use the image cache by setting `<use_cache>` to false so that subsequent launches will trigger the download of images (and recreate the model files) again.
+See the Plugin Parameters section below on how to specify you own model name or reuse image cache to prevent future image downloads.

-Try inserting a few models into the world (Left: original google map view.
+Now try inserting a few models from the gazebo model database into the world (Left: original Google map view.
 Right Gazebo window):

 [[file:files/static_map_models.png|600px]]